platformsh/platformsh-docs/src/frameworks/drupal8/drush.md

+---
-# Working with Drush in Drupal 8
+title: "Working with Drush in Drupal 8"
+weight: 2
+sidebarTitle: "Drush"
+---

 Drush is a command-line shell and scripting interface for Drupal, a veritable Swiss Army knife designed to make life easier for those who spend their working hours hacking away at the command prompt.
 Drush commands can, for example, be used to clear the Drupal cache, run module and database updates, revert features, perform database imports and dumps, and a whole lot more.
-You can reference the full set of Drush commands at [Drush.org](http://www.drush.org).
+You can reference the full set of Drush commands at [Drush.org](http://www.drush.org)

 If you have never used Drush before, you can learn more about it on the [Drush GitHub Repository](https://github.com/drush-ops/drush#description)

 * Platform.sh's Drupal templates have Drush installed.
 * Drush commands can be run in build, deploy, and post_deploy hooks, although remember that as the database is not available at build time many Drush commands will not work at build time.
 * In addition, you can use the [Platform.sh CLI](/gettingstarted/cli.html) to set up Drush aliases easily for all of your project's environments.
 See the section below on [use drush aliases](#use-drush-aliases)

-> **note**
->
+{{< note >}}
-> Platform's CLI requires **Drush 6 or higher**.
+Platform's CLI requires **Drush 6 or higher**.
+{{< /note >}}

 ## Installing Drush